Chaseao/Chaseao/README.md

   Who I Am
 </h3>
 <p>
-   I am a Game Designer currently studying at The Ohio State University.
-I’ve created several small games with gameplay features like inventory, combat, and skill systems.
-In addition, I have worked with teams to create UI systems that are engaging for the player.
+   I am a Computer Science Major currently studying at The Ohio State University.
+I’ve both worked on and led the development of several small games with gameplay features like inventory, combat, and skill systems.
+In addition, I have spent time studying how to create UI systems that are engaging for the player.
 </p>

 <h3>